 The Rockingham County Sheriff’s Office Civil Division carries out the Sheriff’s responsibility for the service process and execution of Writs.
 All documents originate from the courts, governmental agencies, and private attorneys in Virginia and throughout the United States.
 The Civil Division enforces Levies and conduct Sheriff’s Sales to aid the collection of money judgments.
 Annually, the Civil Division processes and serves more than 30,000 documents.

-The Rockingham County Sheriff’s Office Civil Division is supervised by Sergeant Wheeler, four (4) full-time process servers and one (1) part-time process server.
+The Rockingham County Sheriff’s Office Civil Division is supervised by Sergeant Parker, four (4) full-time process servers and one (1) part-time process server.

 Service Fees & Information